There are two kinds of brining: wet and dry. As the title suggests, this piece is about wet brining.

 Step 6: Cool the water

 Next, let the water cool down.
 This isn’t sous vide, so you don’t want to immerse your meat in hot water.
-Chill it down fast with ice packs, or put it in the freezer for a short while.
+Chill it down fast with ice packs, ice straight into the brine mix, or put it in the freezer for a short while.

 Step 7: Add the meat